 Origin of the name Cider Gum: this variety produces a sweet sap which can be tapped in a similar way to maple syrup.
 We have read that the Aboriginal people of Australia ferment this liquid to produce a cider-like alcoholic beverage.
 Yum!
 Could this be a truly medicinal, alcoholic drink?
 If any one out there trys this, let me know!

-E. gunnii grows very tall if unpruned and not managed.
+E. gunnii grows very tall, very quickly, if unpruned and not managed (25m / 75ft or more).
 Although popular in garden centres and easy to find online, there are better options for a small domestic garden.

 Of course, you can always try a E.gunnii if you'd like to grow it in a small garden and keep it shorter; read our section on training and pruning - it responds really well to pruning as a shrub, and is an excellent choice for DIY cut foliage or a commercial foliage grower.